 On Thursday, the Governing Council of the European Central Bank (ECB) decided to maintain the base interest rate at 0% per annum.
 On deposits, they left a negative rate at –0,5%.
 Another important part of the ECB press release was the announcement of an increase in the quantitative easing program by € 120 billion by the end of the year.

-Behind this crafty term lies the banal emission of Eurocurrency.
-During the days of the financial crisis, the ECB actively used it, pouring money on the fire of the crisis.
-This was done not by a direct injection of unsecured money into the economy, but through the purchase of debt obligations of governments and central banks of the eurozone countries.
+Behind this crafty term lies the banal emission of eurocurrency.
+During the days of the financial crisis, the ECB actively used it, flooding the fire of the crisis with money.
+This was done not by direct injection of unsecured money into the economy, but through the purchase of debt obligations of governments and central banks of the eurozone countries.

 The ECB continued this practice in subsequent years.
-So for the period from 2015 to 2018, the bank poured into the European economy over 2,6 trillion euros.
-It was expected that these funds will revive her.
+So for the period from 2015 to 2018, the bank injected over 2,6 trillion euros into the European economy.
+These remedies were expected to revive her.
 However, the effect of the action was minimal.
-When this became clear, the ECB stopped its printing press, but kept the discount rate at 0%, and the deposit rate in the negative zone.
+When this became clear, the ECB stopped its printing press, but kept the discount rate at 0% and the deposit rate in the negative zone.